 Welcome to the Jennifer Cece Bellon Vocal Studio!

-As for styles of music, we teach contemporary commercial music and classical singing techniques.
+As for styles of music, we teach contemporary commercial music as well as classical singing techniques.

-The contemporary commercial technic is based on Somatic Voicework, the LoVetri Method and of course life experience!
+My contemporary commercial technic is primarily based on Somatic Voicework, the LoVetri Method and of course life experience!

 A typical lesson in our studio begins with relaxation and breathing exercises.